An Early Diagnosis And Timely Treatment Can Prevent The Primary Cause Of Blindness – Glaucoma

 For this very reason, early detection and treatment are the only defense systems to control the disease and prevent any loss in vision.
 The most common treatment of glaucoma is the administration of medicated eye drops to lower eye pressure and enhance vision.
 By controlling the eye pressure, continued damage to the optic nerve can be slowed down and further vision loss can be prevented.

 An early diagnosis and treatment can save your eyesight!
 Since the year 1980, advances in treatment have reduced the possibility of eventual blindness by nearly half.
 Despite the advanced treatments available today, there is no sure shot guarantee.
 15 percent of the people diagnosed with this disease still progress to blindness.
 Do not ignore the risk factors of glaucoma if you do not want to fall in that 15 percent.
-Instead, visit InSight Vision Center to get your eyes checked regularly and if diagnosed with this disease, get your treatment initiated at the earliest.
+Instead, visit InSight Vision Center to get your eyes checked regularly and if diagnosed with this disease, visit the nearest eye care center in Fresno, CA to get your treatment initiated at the earliest.